souf92i/anticheat/README.md

 -----------------

 This is an anticheat system currently on alpha, developped by S4t3K.
 It handles also some interessant features such as **a badword detector**, **an Anti VPN** (working with a big list of "blacklisted" ips) and a **foreign country detector**.
+It's a public release under the MIT License : do whatever you want (edit, sell, hack, love) since you keep my credits on it.

 Setting up